-Any company you received funds, Inc
+National Institutes for Health National Science Foundation Any company you received funds, Inc

 So: List names of those who contributed to the work.
 Also list your funding sources, and acknowledge any companies that contributed.
 People must know if your work has been funded by a corporate sponsor.
-It's the law to identify them if your work is federally funded in any way!
+It's the law to identify them if you work is federally funded in any way!